Why Are the Emirates (UAE) Supporting the RSF?

 - First of all, supporting SAF would stop the war earlier, which is not the intention of the Emirates.

-- The ruler of UAE, MBZ, and the leader od RSF, Hemedti, are both business men.
+- The ruler of UAE, MBZ, and the leader of RSF, Hemedti, are both business men.
 Without sentiments, they follow the same logic of money and power.
 MBZ is running a state like a family business, and Hemedti dreams of doing the same in Sudan.

 - RSF have been a loyal partner to UAEs since many years.
 After the genocide in Darfur, 2003, the then Janjaweed established strong commercial ties to UAE, and have since then delivered gold and cattle from Darfur.
-Also, they manned the Security to guard the UAE`s enterprizes in Sudan, and sent militiamen (and children) to Yemen in 2015.
+Also, they manned the Security to guard the UAE`s enterprises in Sudan, and sent militiamen (and children) to Yemen in 2015.

 - UAE do not particularly like the Islamist influences in the SAF, although they do not mind doing business with them as well.
 They like the economy of war better which Hemedti stands for.
 And they like the areas of investment which RSF is clearing for them.